-Bid price: Bid price is the price a buyer is ready to buy a share.
-It is the best price a buyer is ready to transact.
+Bid price: Bid price is the price at which a buyer is ready to buy a share.
+It is as high as the buyer can go for his purchase.

 Ask price: Ask price is the price at which a seller is ready to sell a share.
 It is the minimum price at which a seller is ready to transact.